thedep2/decider/docs/architecture_principles.md

 - [X] Use an event between - The Event interface and its implementations (BulbSwitchedOn, BulbSwitchedOff, BulbWentOut) have been created
 - [X] Use a list of events
+- [X] Initial state - The InitialState interface and InitialBulb implementation have been created
+- [ ] Terminal state
 - [ ] Persist event lists
 - [ ] Event sourcing